zoharh20-meet/y2l-apis-continued/README.md

 * Look at the app.py and home.html.
 Run the `app.py` server (`python app.py`), go to your browser familiarize yourself with what is already provided for you.
 * In app.py you'll need to code below where it says `YOUR CODE HERE!`
-* You'll need an API key to authenticate with the Clarifai API we'll share this in class
+* You'll need an API key to authenticate with the Clarifai API, you can obtain it through creating a free account on https://www.clarifai.com/pricing, scrolling down and clicking on "Obtain a free api key" button, and creating an application.
+(Once the application is created, an API key will be generated automatically)
 * Build the dictionary for the data we want to send, this should be similar to the example we gave in class

 If you have any questions ask an Instructor/TA